Bringing your label printing in house to reduce costs - you will be surprised how cheaply you can do it!

-A lot of thermal transfer printers, including the CAB Mach II come with easy to use basic labelling software.
+A lot of thermal transfer printers, including the GoDEX RT30i come with easy-to-use basic labelling software.
 Check to see if the printer you have, or intend to buy has labelling software and that it is sufficient for your needs.

 If you can use free software then that’s another cost-saving but if you need professional intuitive label printing software, NiceLabel is the market leader with many different versions available.
 Their entry-level ‘Designer Express’ is excellent at £260.

 Standardise your labelling into application groups for the economy.

 I wrote ‘The complete guide to Computer Imprintable Labels’ to help businesses understand the technicalities of computer imprintable durable labels and from it you will see that there are many label material options to choose from.

 Unfortunately, there is no one label material or adhesive that will work for every situation, but quite often one label material may be suitable for a number of circumstances, thus limiting the number of different label materials that you need.
 Standardising to the lowest number of label materials and creating a generic label size that will suite the majority of your needs will provide the greatest economy.